Qantas Flight 72: Flight details

-On 7 October 2008 at 09:32 SST, Qantas Flight 72, with 315 people on board, departed Singapore on a scheduled flight to Perth, Western Australia.
+On 7 October 2008 at 09:32 Singapore Standard Time (SST), Qantas Flight 72, with 315 people on board, departed Changi Airport in Singapore en route to Perth Airport in Australia.
 By 10:01, the aircraft had reached its cruising altitude of around 37000 ft and was maintaining a cruising speed of Mach 0.82.

-The incident started at 12:40:26 WST, when one of the aircraft's three air data inertial reference units (ADIRUs) started providing incorrect data to the flight computer.
+The incident started at 12:40:26 Australian Western Standard Time (AWST), when one of the aircraft's three air data inertial reference units (ADIRUs) started providing incorrect data to the flight computer.
 In response to the anomalous data, the autopilot disengaged automatically.
 A few seconds later, the pilots received electronic messages on the aircraft's electronic centralised aircraft monitor, warning them of an irregularity with the autopilot and inertial reference systems, and contradictory audible stall and overspeed warnings.
 During this time, the captain began to control the aircraft manually.
 The autopilot was then re-engaged and the aircraft started to return to the prior selected flight level.
 The autopilot was disengaged by the crew after about 15 seconds and remained disengaged for the remainder of the flight.

 At 12:42:27, the aircraft made a sudden, uncommanded pitch-down manoeuvre, experiencing −0.8 g, reaching 8.4 degrees pitch down and rapidly descending 650 ft.
 Twenty seconds later, the pilots were able to return the aircraft to the assigned cruise flight level, FL370.
 At 12:45:08, the aircraft made a second uncommanded manoeuvre of a similar nature, this time causing an acceleration of +0.2 g, a 3.5 degree down angle, and a loss of altitude of 400 ft; the flight crew was able to re-establish the aircraft's assigned level flight 16 seconds later.
 Unrestrained (and even some restrained) passengers and crew were flung around the cabin or crushed by overhead luggage, as well as crashing with and through overhead-compartment doors.
 The pilots stabilised the plane and declared a state of alert, which was later updated to mayday when the extent of injuries was relayed to the flight crew.